amplify-education/serverless-domain-manager/README.md

   - serverless-domain-manager
 ```

 Add the plugin configuration (example for `serverless.foo.com/api`).
-For a single domain and API type the following sturcture can be used.
+For a single domain and API type the following structure can be used.

 ```yaml
 custom: